vuetifyjs/vuetify/packages/docs/src/pages/en/components/switches.md

 # Switches

 The `v-switch` component provides users the ability to choose between two distinct values.
-These are very similiar to a toggle, or on/off switch, though aesthetically different than a checkbox.
+These are very similar to a toggle, or on/off switch, though aesthetically different than a checkbox.

 <entry-ad />